Spatial regionalization based on optimal information compression: Results

-is the fraction of the overall population in the metro that are classified under ethnoracial group $r$.
-Eq.~\ref{eq:Hmetro} will take its minimum value of $0$ when the population in $D$ is concentrated entirely into a single category $r$, and its maximum value of $\log R$ when all categories have equal representation in the metro.
+where $H$ is the Shannon entropy.
+Eq.~\ref{eq:Havg} will take its minimum value of $0$ when the population in $D$ is concentrated entirely into a single category $r$ within each tract, and its maximum value of $\log R$ when all categories have equal representation in each tract within the metro.